You have questions? We have answers!

 I think I'm eligible to buy my Rock Hall admission tickets at a discount.
 How can I do that?

-College students, military personnel and Cleveland residents can buy discounted tickets at the box office during normal business hours.
+College students, military personnel, and Northeast Ohio residents with zip codes 440, 441, 442 or 443 can buy discounted tickets at the Box Office during normal business hours.
+Bring a valid ID to receive your discounted admission.

 If I purchase Rock Hall general admission tickets online for a specific date and am unable to use them, am I screwed?